Top Takeaways From This Post

 The German heatwave is here, kids!
 As of this week, we are getting official warnings to be wary of the sweltering heat.

 I have Indian roots and spent most of my childhood in New Delhi, a megacity also notorious for its great food, Delhi belly and never-ending humid summer.
 Generally, Indians deal with the summer by using an air conditioner.
 They are everywhere – in your car, at home, at work or at local malls.

 But that’s not the case in Germany and most of Western Europe.
-When the temperatures started to sour, I felt poorly prepared to deal with 35+ degree of heat and humidity.
-So I turned to some of the tips and tricks that Indians use in their day to day life to beat the heat.
+When the temperatures started to sour, I felt poorly prepared to deal with 35+ degrees of heat and humidity.
+So I turned to some of the tips and tricks that Indians use in their day-to-day life to beat the heat.

-Maybe you will find some of these tips helpful to keep yourself from overheating during this German heatwave without air condition at your home.
+Maybe you will find some of these tips to keep yourself from overheating during this German heatwave without air conditioning at your home.